-Level/Air Leaks

-• See that the vehicle is sitting level (front and rear), and if airequipped, check for audible air leaks from the suspension system.
+Level/air leaks: Check that the vehicle is sitting level (front and rear), and if air-equipped, check for audible air leaks from the suspension system.

-Fuel Tank(s)

-See that fuel tank(s) are secure with no leaks from tank(s) or lines.
+Fuel tank(s): Check that the fuel tank(s) is secure with no leaks from tank(s) or lines.

-Compartments

-• Check that baggage and all other exterior compartment doors are not damaged, operate properly, and latch securely.
+Compartments: Check that baggage and all other exterior compartment doors are not damaged, operate properly and latch securely.

-Battery/Box
+Battery/box:

-- Wherever located, see that battery(s) are secure, connections are tight, and cell caps are present. - Battery connections should not show signs of excessive corrosion. - Check that battery box and cover or door is not damaged and is secure.
+- · Wherever located, check that battery(s) is secure, connections are tight, and cell caps are present. - Battery connections should not show signs of excessive corrosion. - Check that battery box and cover or door is not damaged and is secure.

-Remainder of Vehicle

-Please refer to Section 10.2 of this manual for detailed inspection procedures regarding the following components: Wheels.
+Remainder of Coach/Transit Bus - Refer to Section 10.2 for detailed inspection procedures regarding wheels.

-Remember, the pre-trip vehicle inspection must be passed before you can proceed to the basic vehicle control skills test.
+Remember, the Pre-Trip Vehicle Inspection must be passed before you can proceed to the Basic Vehicle Control Skills Exam.